GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: 44/44 of Basic CSS course at freecodecamp.org

-**Thoughts**: Finally finish the basic CSS at responsive desigin course in freecodecamp.org.
+**Thoughts**: Finally finished the basic CSS at responsive desigin course in freecodecamp.org.
 And it's a little bit easy as most of the tasks is beginner's friendly, although I'm at intermediate level now but it's good to read how the intructions are clear and concise.